vitland/GifGalaxy/README.md

 ## Description

 GIF GALAXY is a web application designed to allow users to easily search and discover gifs using the GIPHY API.
-The application is built using React, React Router, JavaScript, and CSS.
+The application is built using React, React Router, JavaScript, and SCSS.

 This project was developed collaboratively with [Viktor Kikodze](https://github.com/vitland) as part of our goal to improve our teamwork skills.